Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 That was it.

-when I heard that I thought, there's something going on here
+She said, this is a quote from him, when I heard that I thought, there's something going on here

 that I don't completely understand.

-But nobody takes four sugars and a cup of coffee
+But nobody takes four sugars in a cup of coffee and walks out as a solid citizen.

-And, yeah, Richard's the weirdo.
+And yeah, Richard's the weirdo.

 He is, though.

-and offered the movie to director Roman Polanski.
-Because of
+So sneakily, Newline went behind Richard Stanley's back and offered the movie to director Roman Polanski.

-Well, we can't have Mr. Three or Four
+Well, we can't have Mr. Three or Four sugars.

-Sugars.
-Let's get Roman
+let's get Roman Polansky.

 A totally normal guy.
-A much

-better decision.
-Oh my god.
+Oh my God.

-Let's get Harvey Weinstein to produce
+Let's get Harvey Weinstein to produce this.

-this.
 This would be great.

 Well, furious about this,

-Richard Stanley demanded a meeting with Brando,
+Richard Stanley demanded a meeting with Brando

-seeing as he'd written the script,
+saying as he'd written the script

 and he figured maybe he could convince Marlon Brando

-to be on his side and use his star power
+to be on his side

-to get Stanley back into directing the movie.
+and use his star power to get Stanley back into directing the movie.

 He's like, I need the big guy on my side.

-So this next part, I am quoting directly from Richard Stanley
+I am quoting directly from Richard Stanley

 from a doco called Lost Soul,

-the doomed journey of Richard Stanley's Island of Dr Moreau.
+the doomed journey of Richard Stanley's

 I don't think so.

-Want to do an interview for it?
+I want to do an interview for it.

-Yeah, I'll do that.
+Okay, yeah, I'll do that.

-So this is him talking about setting up a meeting with Marlon Brando
+So this is him talking about setting up a meeting

-and hearing that Marlon Brando isn't too thrilled about this meeting.
+with Marlon Brando and hearing that Marlon Brando

-And this is what he says.
+isn't too thrilled about this meeting, and this is what he says.

 Knowing that the odds were stacked against me,